00riddle00/auto-service/README.md

 * E-mail: tomasgiedraitis@gmail.com
 * Password: `rorosroros1`

-The passwords for all other users are also `rorosroros1`.
+The passwords for all other users in the database are also `rorosroros1`.

 ## Software dependencies